ghshen1/ghshen1.github.io/_pages/about.md

 Welcome to my homepage!

 I am currently an Assistant Professor at the [Department of Applied Mathematics](https://www.polyu.edu.hk/ama/) of [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/).
-My research interests lie in statistical machine learning and nonparametric statistics, focusing on the foundations of deep learning including generalization, approximation, and perhaps optimization.
-I have recently been interested in deep reinforcement learning in theory and application.
+My research interests lie in statistical machine learning and nonparametric statistics, focusing on the foundations of deep learning, including generalization, approximation, and optimization.
+I have recently also been interested in the theory and application of deep reinforcement learning.

-An opending PhD position for 2026 Fall is available.
+An opening PhD position for the 2026 Fall is available.
 [A Brochure with detailed information can be downloaded here.](http://ghshen1.github.io/files/PhDRecruitment.pdf).
-Please have a look at the brochure and feel free to email your CV to me if you are interested in my research.
+Please have a look at the brochure and feel free to email your CV and transcript to me if you are interested in my research.